dariozanca/FixaTons/README.md

 ## Download FixaTons

 - Clone or download the folder with the code
-- Download the zip file from LINK and extract its content in the same folder with the code
+- Download the zip file from https://drive.google.com/open?id=1TQSaq5J0p_oCdkyVZ-IzBltLwJ2cm3UA and extract its content in the same folder with the code

 ## Structure of FixaTons